voelzmo/codex/vault-aws-ha-setup.md

 ## Vault Best Practices

-Our best practice is to have a single vault/safe for all deployment environments.
+Our best practice is to have a single Vault/safe for all deployment environments.
 This may not be possible because of security requirement preconditions or network topology.
-In these cases place the additional vault deployments as high as possible in the platform/global/site/environment structure.
+In these cases place the additional Vault deployments as high as possible in the platform/global/site/environment structure.

-Do not take shortcuts on the vault paths.
+Do not take shortcuts on the Vault paths.
 Use the fullest path necessary to define your secret.
-The path should correespond as if you only had one vault for your secrets.
+The path should correespond as if you only had one Vault for your secrets.
-It will make things easier if the vault data needs to be combined or split out into different vaults over time.
+It will make things easier if the Vault data needs to be combined or split out into different vaults over time.

 TBD Do we want a best practice on path ordering?
 * deployment/platform/global/site/environment/manifest:key